How to select a Risk Response Strategy?

 - Buy the equipment beforehand when the price is lower.

 - Negotiate the transfer of exceptional expert to your team as early as possible.

 - Promise incentives to the team to finish a project beforehand to start a new one.

 Share – Share benefits with another party for an opportunity to happen for both of you.

-- Create a partnership with a third part to achieve your goals.
+- Create a partnership with a third party to achieve your goals.

 You can Actively and Passively Accept opportunities as well as threats.

-Escalate – Do something to get engagement from a stakeholder who can eliminate or mitigate a risk.
+Escalate – Do something to get engagement from a stakeholder who can eliminate or mitigate risk.